Epizephyrian Locris: Expansion

-The city's stability led to an expansion of control over the territory through the establishment of sub-colonies, driven by a desire for greater control of the area whilst countering the threat of expansion of their enemy in Kroton, and made possible by the city's notable demographic growth which risked disrupting the existing fragile balance.
-Thus, it extended its control from the Ionian coast to the Tyrrhenian side of present-day Calabria; founding the two colonies of Medma (today Rosarno) and Hipponion (modern-day Vibo Valentia) between 650 and 600 BC, likely built on existing settlements, occupying Metauros (modern-day Gioia Tauro), previously established as a colony of Zancle (Messina) or Rhegion (Reggio Calabria).
+The city's stability led to an expansion of control over the territory through the establishment of sub-colonies.
+This was driven by a desire for greater control of the area and a need to counter the threat of expansion of their enemy in Kroton.
+This was made possible by the city's notable demographic growth, which risked disrupting the existing fragile balance.
+Thus, it extended its control from the Ionian coast to the Tyrrhenian side of present-day Calabria; founding the two colonies of Medma (today Rosarno) and Hipponion (modern-day Vibo Valentia) between 650 and 600 BC.
+This was likely built on existing settlements, occupying Metauros (modern-day Gioia Tauro), previously established as a colony of Zancle (Messina) or Rhegion (Reggio Calabria).